-I’d never say that smaller families always have more disposable income or that only-children are by default selfish beasts who will ravage the earth.
+I’d never say that smaller families always have more disposable income or that only children are selfish beasts who will ravage the earth by default.
 That’s ridiculous and unfair.

 I will say, however, that children from families larger than two or three are more likely than the average American to graduate childhood with a frugal “make do or do without” nature, a tendency to conserve resources and avoid frivolous waste, and an innate sense of stewardship of the earth simply because they were raised in an environment where they had to share and learn the lesson of the common good trumping the individual.

-Whereas many claim that the problem of world hunger, pollution, and the decline of the global economy are directly related to overpopulation, I posit that over-consumption by the world’s richest – those who were never taught to share or conserve – is a much more direct cause of at least the first two if not the latter.
+Whereas many claims that the problem of world hunger, pollution, and the decline of the global economy are directly related to overpopulation, I posit that over-consumption by the world’s richest—those who were never taught to share or conserve—is a much more direct cause of at least the first two if not the latter.

 And in fact, if people don’t reproduce at least at the replacement rate, the global economy begins to fall apart because there aren’t enough working young people to support the retired elderly (Social Security, anyone?).

 Your best investment in a sustainable environmental and economic future?

 Let’s keep the conversation polite as if you have to share a room full of bunk beds with the other commenters in the thread.
 But I’d love to hear your thoughts on big families being “green,” an environmental hazard, or not a green issue at all…